BrianWill/kanji_drills/README.md

 - Alt-R: reset all cards to unanswered
 - A: re-sort the list
 - S: unhide answer of current kanji
-- D: (on red card) mark the card green, mark one random black card (if any) green, and re-sort the list
+- D: mark the card answered and re-sort the list
 - W or RightArrow: toggle whether kanji is answered/unanswered
-- G: toggle whether kanji is marked
+- G: toggle whether kanji is marked (highlighted yellow)
 - Z or UpArrow: select previous kanji
-- X orDownArrow: select next kanji
+- X or DownArrow: select next kanji
-- PageUp: switch to previous list (works only when viewing a list)
+- PageUp: switch to previous list
-- PageDown: switch to next list (works only when viewing a list)
+- PageDown: switch to next list

 Clicking a kun'yomi reading opens a jisho.org search in your browser for that word + kanji combo.